apache/logging-site/README.md

 The staging website is at [logging.staged.apache.org](https://logging.staged.apache.org).
 The website is built using [Jekyll](https://jekyllrb.com/), a static site generator.

+Builds can be debugged when looking at the [Buildbot output](https://ci2.apache.org/#/builders/7).

 ## Develop this website

 To develop content for this website, you need to make sure you have